 b) Inspection includes a review of necessary documents required under this Part, observance and/or inspection of amusement ride or amusement attraction assembly or set-up.
 Inspection of the amusement ride or amusement attraction is to include: foundation, blocking, fuel containers, mechanical conditions, and safe operation of the amusement ride or amusement attraction.

 c) Inspections shall also include the observation of operators, assistants or attendants during the operation of amusement rides or attractions.
 An inspector shall notify the owner or person responsible for the operation of the amusement ride or attraction in writing via an inspection report or a verification report if an inspector observes distracted attendants or assistants as noted in Section 6000.120(i).
 The first offense or violation shall be a warning and the behavior is to be corrected by the owner or the person responsible for the operation of the amusement ride or attraction.
-A second or subsequent violation may result in the revocation of permit, the issuance of a stop operation order for the amusement ride or attraction that the assistant or attendant is running, and/or the imposition of a civil penalty.
+A second or subsequent violation may result in the revocation of permit, the issuance of a Stop Operation Order for the amusement ride or attraction that the assistant or attendant is running, and/or the imposition of a civil penalty.

 (Source: Amended at 44 Ill.
 Reg. ______, effective ____________)